 - One pass allows entry for one device only though you're welcome to bring friends and family together and crowd around.

 - Our classes are LIVE only and your pass doesn't include a recording in case you're late or miss joining.

-Your special $10 off code is valid on the purchase of individual bottles with an order value above $55.
+- At each class we share a special $10 off code which is valid on the purchase of individual bottles with an order value above $55.
 The special code is only valid for 7 days after the class.

 - Online event details will be sent via email after you register.

 - We send event reminders but recommend you add the class to your calendar!

 Saturday 13 November | 11am NZT | $25 Cook with me class

 - Wafer per Eedu - Fritata made with leftover chips and eggs

 - Rajdhani Egg Curry - Egg curry served on India's classic Rajdhani train

 Saturday 20 November | 11am NZT | $10 Demo Style Class